Fishermen's Mission

 Fishermen's Mission (since 2014), officially The Royal National Mission to Deep Sea Fishermen (RNMDSF), is a British charitable organisation founded in 1881 to help those working in the UK's fishing industry.
 The charity, which is run on Christian principles, supports and welcomes persons of all faiths and none.
 It was founded at the end of the 19th century (1881) to provide assistance and support to the impoverished fishing communities around the coasts of Britain.

 Foundation

 Fishermen's Mission was founded as "the National Mission to Deep Sea Fishermen" by Ebenezer Joseph Mather in 1881.
 Mather was disturbed by the poor conditions in which fishermen worked and lived and knew something needed to be done to help alleviate their troubles.
 In the 19th century fishing was notoriously dangerous with high fatality rates and the occupation remains today as one of the most dangerous.
-Sir Wilfred Grenfell served in the Fishermen's Mission until he was sent to help fishing communities in Newfoundland, Canada.
+Sir Wilfred Grenfell served in the Fishermen's Mission until he was sent to help fishing communities in the Dominion of Newfoundland.
 It is where he founded the Grenfell Mission in 1892.

 In 1896 the mission was given the royal approval by Queen Victoria adding "Royal" to the mission's name.